 Why Holiday Lets can be a Good Investment

 Holiday lets are likely to be an expanding market.
 Taking holidays in the UK – the staycation as it’s called – seems to be rising in popularity right now.
-Brexit and now the Covid-19 pandemic are amongst the reasons.
-So there’s likely to be a good demand for holiday lets in future, and some areas could even have a shortage of holiday property.
+Brexit and now the Covid-19 pandemic are among the reasons.
+So there’s likely to be a good demand for holiday lets in future, and some areas could even have a shortage of holiday properties.

 This report from The Telegraph claims Britain is set for a staycation boom!